stevengregory/sn-update-set-extractor/README.md

 The utility expects to find update sets in the `data` directory.
 It will process all XML files found in this directory.

 The code extracted from the XML files will be placed in the `dist` directory.
-The directory structure will be organized based on file type.
+The directory structure will be organized based on file types.
 For example:

 ```
 dist/